Grey-What/Math_engine/README.md

   4. AST → used for evaluation & differentiation

 ---
-## Phase 2:
+## Phase 2: Tokenizer
 1. Defined tokens in token.h
-2. Tokenizer class interface and implementation
+2. Tokenizer class interface and implementation in tokenizer.cpp/h

+## Phase 3: Parser